Live from the Southern Command in sunny South Florida.

 They don't think there's anything wrong with them.

-We had a call on this program.
+The recipients, we had a call on this program.

-This is this, I think is fairly illustrative.
+This, I think, is fairly illustrative.

-Goes back some years ago now.
+It goes back some years ago now.

 She didn't care.

-She wanted her children and grandchildren paying higher taxes so that her social security wouldn't be cut.
+She wanted her children and grandchildren paying higher taxes so that her Social Security wouldn't be cut.

 She wasn't worried about whether or not it was a failure.